letier3110/porto-places/tags.md

 * pet-friendly: welcomes pets or your children
 * good for dates: offers good setting for dates
 * lgbtq+-friendly: as it sounds
+* board games friendly: for those who like it

 ## Local experience (if applicable)
 Identifies how local it is: